Ubaidullah1111/ubaidullah1111.github.io/README.md

 # Ubaidullah Gaffoor
 Welcome to my personal portfolio!
-I’m a graduate from Stellenbosch University.
+I’m a graduate BEng Electrical and Electronics Engineer from Stellenbosch University.

 ## About Me
 I have experience in Arduino, low-code platforms, and technology communities.

 ## Skills
 - Computer Programming